 Growth as an actor and growth as a human being are synonymous.
 The Stella Adler Studio of Acting is a 501(c)3 non-profit organization dedicated to the perpetuation of this insight, so elemental to the life, work and spirit of Stella Adler.

-The Studio’s mission is to create an environment with the purpose of nurturing theatre artists who value humanity, their own and others, as their first and most precious priority while providing art and education to the greater community.
+The Studio’s mission is to create an environment with the purpose of nurturing theatre artists and audiences who value humanity, their own and others, as their first and most precious priority by providing art and education to the greater community.

-Growth as an actor and as a human being is synonymous
+Growth as an actor and growth as a human being are synonymous

 To Stella Adler, the impulse to act was a sacred and important one but she was not dogmatic about any singular approach or method.
 Rather, her “system” centered on providing budding actors with the tools, training, and discipline to grow and to employ the limitless human imagination in their task of studying and bringing a script to life.
 The beliefs Stella held about actors and acting formed the framework for how the tools, training, and discipline were delivered, and these were — and are still — found in five basic principles which are present across all the classes at the Studio.
 These basic principles include:

 Stella Adler, herself a fiercely independent theater artist, understood that acting becomes vital, exciting, and alive when actors do their own thinking and bring a point of view or a sense of mission to their work.
 One of her most frequently quoted statements is: “Your talent is in your choice.”
 At the Studio, the aim is to develop actors who think for themselves, respect their own ideas and ideals, and use the theatre as a means to share those ideas and ideals.
 Such independent actors are fully resolved to train their minds, bodies, voices, and spirits to achieve that end.

 The power of the imagination